 While 3D animation focuses on poses first because they move the story in the video, make sure you have done keyframing accurately.

-After initial and basics, move on to detailing like adding of effects, enhancements, and emotions.
+After the initial basics, move on to detailing like adding effects, enhancements, and emotions.

 5. Demo Reel

 The final tip is beneficial for the 3D animators, create your work demo reels that will help you to introduce your work.
 When you apply for the job, you can show your reel to your interviewer and let your work speak for itself.

 The demo reel is the compilation of your work to show your skill to the client in a few minutes.
 You can post your demo reel on the social media platform to raise brand visibility and professional awareness.

 Hire a 3D Animation Production Company

 you can create your 3D animation project with the help of tools and software, but to give a professional-quality look, you can hire an animation company.